 At the end of the story an officer in such institution can be, and often is, the bearer of bad news.
 He might be required to inform the prisoner of any disciplinary, restriction of privileges, bad family news, cancellation of visits, or of the news that his/her cell will be searched, all of which can of course create all sorts of physical reactions.

 We also need to remind ourselves that prisoners have got plenty of time on hand to develop tools and vicious weapon to carry out acts of aggression.
-The ideas to create make shift weapons, e.g. sharpened table and bed frame legs, shanks made out of plastic, shanks made our of porcelain, sharpened wood or pieces of mirror, and the idea of melting razor blades into tooth brushes and turning pens, pencils and nails into ‘spike weapon’ (see below image) have not been developed out of five minutes of simple boredom.
+The ideas to create make shift weapons, e.g. sharpened table and bed frame legs, shanks made out of plastic, shanks made our of porcelain, sharpened wood or pieces of mirror, and the idea of melting razor blades into tooth brushes and turning pens, pencils and nails into ‘spike weapon’ have not been developed out of five minutes of simple boredom.
 These ideas have been developed following hours and sometimes days, weeks and months of malicious thought processes, and even the very best prison or correctional officer can one day be on the receiving end of such malicious thought process.

 Unfortunately it is a matter of fact that the personal safety and well-being of police officers is much more in the public eye, than the important service our prison officers provide and the dangers these professionals face every single day.
 Somehow this is a little understandable (but wrong), as the public is certainly more keen to see police officers patrolling their neighbourhood and giving them a certain sense of security.
 Prison officers on the other hand are much more ‘out of sight’ end hence they do get forgotten a lot.
 I don’t know, but can you see the general public discussing the safety of prison officers, can you?
 But, don’t prison officers deserve at least the same support, attention and respect like other frontline public services?

 If one would ask 1,000 members of the public, who would they rather offer a salary increase, their local police officer or prison officer?
 I am most certain that in excess of 90% would select the police officer.
 Why?
 Because most people are selfish.
-Those 90% wouldn’t believe the police officer deserve that increase, it is more that they would expect a better service and performance which would positively effect their lives.
+Those 90% wouldn’t believe the police officer deserve that increase, it is more that they would expect a better service and performance which would positively affect their lives.
 They would expect a safer home, faster response time when in distress, less anti-social behaviour and their properties and belongings being better guarded.
-Because they cannot see a direct ‘return on such investment’ prison officers needs and well being is and will be overlooked too many times.
+Because they cannot see a direct ‘return on such investment’ prison officers needs and well-being is and will be overlooked too many times.

 So let me come to the key message of my article, the issuing of PPE (Personal Protective Equipment).

-Body armour for prison officers in general is not about eliminating the risk of workplace violence related injuries, but about effectively reducing the risk within an environment where a risk has been identified.
+Stab resistant vests for prison officers in general is not about eliminating the risk of workplace violence related injuries, but about effectively reducing the risk within an environment where a risk has been identified.

 I see the question about body armour for prison officers is being very similar to us wearing a seat belt in our car.
 We don’t use a seat belt today because we know for sure we have an accident today.
 Neither do we use a seat belt because we are scared, paranoid, or worried that we might have a crash today.
 No, not at all, the reason why we wear a seat belt is that we do understand that we have a much higher chance of survival in case someone is drunk, plays on his mobile phone or is otherwise distracted and crashes into our car, despite our own exceptional and advanced driving skills we might be able to claim.